vinceimbat/vinceimbat/content/literature/introduction to walden merwin.md

 ---
+title: Introduction to Walden – Merwin
+date: 2023-05-23
+aliases:
-title: "Notes from introduction to Walden"
+  - Notes from introduction to Walden
-date: "2023-05-23"
 tags:

-- "seedlings"
+  - seedlings
+sr-due: 2023-12-01
+sr-interval: 3
+sr-ease: 250
 ---
 Reaped from the land both physically and mentally

 Pursued truth in the quiet of nature